linode/linode-cli/wiki/Development/Setup.md

 ## Installing Project Dependencies

-All Linode CLI Python requirements be installed by running the following command:
+All Linode CLI Python requirements can be installed by running the following command:

 ```bash
 make requirements